Orion Spacecraft Splashes Down, Marking Successful End to Artemis I Mission

 During Artemis II, a human crew will fly on the ship, orbit the Earth twice and test its speed capabilities.
 It will not conduct a moon landing but rather a flyby.
 The mission is expected to last about three weeks.
 After a successful mission, plans will be finalized for Artemis III, a human landing on the lunar planet.
 NASA is hoping they will be able to establish a permanent base on the moon at some point.

-a mars rover exploring
+A mars rover exploring

 Artist’s concept of a Mars rover on the surface of the Red Planet.
 NASA/JPL/Cornell University, Maas Digital LLC